Uranyl

+The uranyl ion is an oxycation of uranium having the formula UO_{2}^{2+}; it is the most common form of uranium(VI).
+Uranyl is linear with two short U–O bonds of 180 picometers.
+Some important uranyl compounds are uranyl nitrate and several uranyl chlorides.

 Structure and bonding

-The uranyl ion is linear and symmetrical, with both U–O bond lengths of about 180 pm.
+The uranyl ion is linear and symmetrical, specifically belonging to the D∞h point group, having both U–O bond lengths about 180 pm.
 The bond lengths are indicative of the presence of multiple bonding between the uranium and oxygen atoms.
 Since uranium(VI) has the electronic configuration of the preceding noble gas, radon, the electrons used in forming the U–O bonds are supplied by the oxygen atoms.
 The electrons are donated into empty atomic orbitals on the uranium atom.
 The empty orbitals of lowest energy are 7s, 5f and 6d.
 In terms of valence bond theory, the sigma bonds may be formed using dz2 and fz3 to construct sd, sf and df hybrid orbitals (the z-axis passes through the oxygen atoms). (dxz, dyz) and (fxz2 and fyz2) may be used to form pi bonds.
 Since the pair of d or f orbitals used in bonding are doubly degenerate, this equates to an overall bond order of three.